DavesCodeMusings/CloudPi/docs/install-ansible-and-system-updates.md

 ___

-_This is the way. &mdash;Pedro Pascal, The Mandalorean_ (I'm sure he was referring to Ansible when he said it.)
+_This is the way. &mdash;The Mandalorean_ (I'm sure he was referring to Ansible when he said it.)